6 steps toward more sustainable supply chain practices logistics

 Demand planning is the process of forecasting the demand for a product or service so it can be produced and delivered more efficiently and to the satisfaction of customers.
 Demand planning is considered an essential step in supply chain planning.

 Sales managers, marketers and manufacturing, finance and production managers are typical members of a demand planning team.
-Some companies have dedicated staff with titles like demand planner and demand planning analyst.
+Some companies have dedicated staff with titles such as demand planner and demand planning analyst.
 The demand planner usually leads the team.

 Importance of demand planning

-Keeping up with the demand for a product is critical, because failing to do so can result in lost revenue for the product or, even worse, lost customers.
-One the main goals of demand planning is to have just the right amount of inventory to meet customer demand without incurring shortages or wasting money on making and storing surplus inventory.
+Keeping up with product demand is critical, as failing to do so can result in lost revenue for the product or, even worse, lost customers.
+One of the main goals of demand planning is to have just the right amount of inventory to meet customer demand without incurring shortages or wasting money on making and storing surplus inventory.

 Demand planning can also help minimize the bullwhip effect, a phenomenon in which small fluctuations in retail demand amplify demand from earlier actors in the supply chain, such as suppliers and manufacturers.
 More accurate demand forecasts and better communication among supply chain participants can help to minimize the bullwhip effect.